 The AMS Difference

-Applied Marketing Science (AMS) has conducted ethnographies in clinical and at-home settings for nearly two decades.
+Applied Marketing Science (AMS) has conducted ethnographies in clinical and at-home settings for over two decades.
 We have observed physicians perform procedures, technicians turn over machines, and patients self-administer medications.
 Our work has informed design decisions for existing platforms and has helped uncover opportunities to meet unknown needs with new devices.

 - We focus on observation to understand the steps involved and the detailed, underlying needs that drive both the design of new products and the creation of distinctive patient and clinician experiences